Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Jaguars stats and trends

-- Jacksonville is 1-5 against the spread and 1-5 overall when the team totals more than 344.8 yards.
+- Jacksonville is 1-5 against the spread and 1-5 overall when the team churns out over 344.8 yards.

 - The Jaguars have turned the ball over 29 times, four fewer times than the Colts have forced turnovers (33).